whitefusionhq/ellisflutes_site/src/_posts/2021-12-03-bamboo-journey.md

 On my black bamboo, I was more more cautious because it is more likely to experience cracking issues, and after some experimentation I decided that vacuum drying it was best, omitting the heat altogether.
 Plus the skin of black bamboo is gorgeous in its natural state, and heating it changes its presentation.
 After a few experiments I realized that I didn't want to alter the exterior of the black bamboo since it is one of the most visually interesting species I've seen.

 But because I’m in a damp climate, I want to take every precaution and get the bamboo as dry as I can before I store it.
-So bamboo that I cannot hear cure goes into the vacuum chamber.
+So bamboo that I cannot heat cure goes into the vacuum chamber.

 For those of you who have read my past blogs, you will know that I have a large vacuum chamber that I use for resin-infusion of wood.
 This is a cylindrical chamber about 40” long and 15” in diameter on the inside.
 It’s made of aluminum with a plexiglass door at one end, and various ports for connecting hoses for different purposes.
 Its primary function is to create a sustained vacuum inside, using a vacuum pump.
 These chambers are often called a “vacuum kiln” because they will dry wood or other substances by physically pulling the moisture out of it!